 Commonly used clinical diagnostic criteria for myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) include the Fukuda1, Canadian2, and Institute of Medicine, now known as the National Academy of Medicine (NAM)3 criteria (Box 1).
-These clinical criteria are essential for accurately identifying possible cases of CFS.
+These clinical criteria are essential for accurately identifying possible cases ME/CFS.
 However, the accuracy of clinical diagnosis is improved when additional objective testing is available.
 In our studies of genetic forms of mitochondrial disease we developed a novel mass spectrometry-based method that allows us to measure over 500 molecules in the blood.
 Some people have likened these NextGen metabolomics methods to a new lens, like the Hubble telescope, that allow us to see deeper and with greater clarity into the universe of the cell than has been possible before.

-In our first studies of CFS we wanted to answer 3 basic questions:
+In our first studies of CFS4 we answered 3 basic questions:

-- Can the chemical information provided by metabolomics be used to help with the development of treatment plans tailored to the individual?
+- Can the chemical information provided by metabolomics be used to help with the development of treatment plans that are tailored to the individual?
 A: Not yet.
 A new method of dynamic metabolomic analysis (DMA) is needed.
 See below.

 - Fukuda, K., et al. The chronic fatigue syndrome: a comprehensive approach to its definition and study.
 International Chronic Fatigue Syndrome Study Group.
 Ann Intern Med 121, 953-959 (1994).

 - Carruthers, B.M., et al. Myalgic encephalomyelitis/chronic fatigue syndrome: clinical working case definition, diagnostic and treatment protocols.
-Journal of Chronic Fatigue Syndrome 11 (2003).
+Journal of chronic fatigue syndrome 11, 7-115 (2003).

-- Medicine, I.o.
+- Institute of Medicine.
 Beyond myalgic encephalomyelitis/chronic fatigue syndrome: redefining an illness.
 Vol. http://iom.nationalacademies.org/Reports/2015/ME-CFS.aspx (The National Academies Press, Washington, DC, 2015).